kleopatra999/productive/README.md

       end
       ```

-  1. Define a procedure
+  1. Define a pipeline

       ```elixir
       defmodule ReadBeamFileAbstractCodeChunks do
-        use Productive.Process
+        use Productive.Pipeline

         # notice how wasy it is to reason about the high level steps and
         # order of steps  to complete a product
         step ReadFile
         step ExtractAbstractCodeChunks
         step WrapChunks

+        defp process_result(product, _opts), do: {:ok, product}
       end
       ```